Updated May 13, 2020

 Has COVID-19 affected Mosaic’s services?

-- Mosiac implemented modified staffing plans at our clinics system-wide on Monday, Mar.
-16. We took this step to align with State directives to support physical distancing to help slow the spread of COVID-19.
-It also helps our employees adapt to school closures and daycare issues.
+- Mosiac implemented modified staffing plans at our clinics system-wide in early March.
+We took this step to align with State directives to support physical distancing to help slow the spread of COVID-19.
+It also helped our employees adapt to school closures and daycare issues.
 Our modified staffing model ensures that patients are taken care of and allows many employees to work from home, conducting phone visits with patients as appropriate.

 - We are seeing an increase in the number of calls to our call center, with periods of longer hold times.
 Thank you for your patience.